NVIDIA/NVFlare/docs/faq.rst

 #.
 How does a client decide to quit federated learning training?

-    The FL client always asks the server for the current round of training.
-If the server is not ready, the FL client will wait.
+    The FL client always asks the server for the next task to do.
+See how :ref:`controllers <controllers>` assign tasks to clients.
-    The client will only stop if the server becomes unreachable.
-The FL client can also be killed with the admin tool issuing a "shutdown" command or by ctrl-C on the client itself, although this is not recommended because the server will wait for the duration of "heart_beat_timeout" before knowing that the client has stopped.

 ************************
 Server related questions